I’ve spent a lifetime chasing achievements.

 Untruth 2: Success Brings Happiness

-Most of us are running in the pursuit of happiness.
+If you're like me, you're running in the pursuit of happiness.
 Sure, we dress the race up in different names without ever consciously acknowledging that we believe these external “achievement trophies” will ultimately bring happiness.
 Success.
 Praise.
 Fame.
 Envy.
 Money.

 But somewhere along the line, this new virus seeped into our subconscious nestling next to “no pain, no gain”.
 The untruth that success brings happiness.
 The belief that success and happiness are two sides of the same coin.
 In order to be happy, we need external validation and external achievement.
 We need to go through pain to earn success and ultimately to achieve happiness.